XSecurity/XSecurity/README.md

  3. Relaunch Xcode.
  4. Open your Xcode project.
  5. Scan the project with our checkers from the menu 'XSecurity > Static Security Analyzer > Analyze'.
+    You many need to deep clean (Option+Command+Shift+K) the projecgt beforehand in some cases.

 ##### RELEASES